 In order to be recognized as a digital public good by the Digital Public Goods Alliance (DPGA), projects must conform to the definition of digital public goods as laid out by the UN Secretary General in the 2020 Roadmap to Digital Cooperation: digital public goods must be open source software, open data, open AI models, open standards and open content that adhere to privacy and other applicable laws and best practices, do no harm, and help attain the SDGs.

 This definition has been translated into 9 indicators each of which is measured through a set of requirements captured in this submission form.
-This guide details each of the indicators and required information so that you can gather all of the requisite information prior to starting the application process.
+This guide provides details on each of the indicators and the information that must be provided so you can gather all of the requisite information prior to starting the application process.
 By submitting the form you agree that the information will be in the public domain, and licensed as such (currently through the Unlicense).
 Your name and contact information will remain private.

 This process is subject to change and additional information may be requested in addition to what is collected through this form.

 Please note that there is no way to save and return to an application once begun.
-If you do not have complete information about a project please provide as much information about the project as possible and complete the submission by emailing email@example.com.
-Projects with more complete information will move more quickly through the vetting process.
+If you do not have complete information about a project please provide as much information about the project as possible and complete the submission by emailing firstname.lastname@example.org.
+Projects with more complete information will move quicker through the review process.

 We encourage nominations by people who are not directly connected to the project, however the final section of the submission must be completed by someone authorized to speak on behalf of the project.
 If you are nominating on behalf of a project, please complete the initial 2 sections and then either contact an appropriate individual to finalize the application or submit the application without the final section and we will follow-up with the project.